bitnami/charts/bitnami/kubeapps/README.md

 By default, Kubeapps connects to the Tiller Service in the `kube-system` namespace, the default install location for Helm.

-If your instance of Tiller is running in a different namespace or you want to have different instances of Kubeapps connected to different Tiller instances, you can achieve it by setting the `tillerProxy.host` paramater.
+If your instance of Tiller is running in a different namespace or you want to have different instances of Kubeapps connected to different Tiller instances, you can achieve it by setting the `tillerProxy.host` parameter.
 For example, you can set `tillerProxy.host=tiller-deploy.my-custom-namespace:44134`

 ### Configuring connection to a secure Tiller instance